marcinpiczak/MyInvoicingApp/README.md

 ### Customers

 Customer module allows for creation, modification, closing, opening and browsing created customers.
-In customer details list of invoices for this customer is also available.
+In customer details a list of invoices for current customer is also available.

 #### Functionalities
 * Creation of new customer